 To infinity and beyond

-After blazing by Arrokoth, New Horizons will spend the next two years transmitting its findings on the Kuiper Belt object.
-While its extended mission is expected to formally end on April 30, 2021, the mission team is hinting there may yet be another object out there worth visiting.
+While New Horizon's extended mission is expected to formally end on April 30, 2021, the mission team is hinting there may yet be another object out there worth visiting.

 Looking beyond the early 2020s, NASA engineers estimate New Horizon's radioisotope thermoelectric generator will keep the spacecraft's instruments functioning until at least 2026.
 During this time, as it passes through the outer solar system, the probe likely will send back valuable data on the heliosphere –– the bubble-like region of space composed of solar wind particles emanating from the sun.
 As NASA announced in 2018, the spacecraft already detected the presence of a glowing "hydrogen wall" at the edge of the solar system.